 In June 1989, the NAIC adopted the Financial Regulation Standards (the Standards), that established baseline sound practices for an effective regulatory system in each insurance department.
 The Standards are applied through a formal, voluntary certification program administrated by the NAIC.
 The objective of the Accreditation Program is to provide a process whereby solvency regulation of multi-state insurance companies can be enhanced and adequately monitored by the states.
 The Standards are grouped into three areas: 1) laws and regulations; 2) regulatory practices and procedures; and 3) organizational and personnel practices.
 Under this Accreditation Program, an independent team of experienced consultants reviews each insurance department's compliance with the Standards at least every five years.
 All states have enacted legislation designed to achieve compliance with the Standards, and as a result, insurance department budgets and staffing have increased significantly.
-As of 2018 all fifty states, the District of Columbia and Puerto Rico are currently accredited..
+As of March 1, 2005, 49 states and the District of Columbia were accredited under the Accreditation Program.